 Examples of VTS factors that can be considered in ECDIS practical training

-Considerations for Vessels in the VTS area
+Considerations for ships in the VTS area

 There are a number of factors that should be taken into account by the bridge team when a ship is in a VTS area.
 Examples of elements for training are provided in Table 3.